-- 3) Explain the vision your solution delivers: tell your audience what the world will look like if your solution is put into practice.
+- 2) Explain the problem: show your audience that the things they care about are at risk or aren't being delivered.
+Set out who or what is causing the problem and, in certain circumstances, what their motivation is. - 3) Explain the vision your solution delivers: tell your audience what the world will look like if your solution is put into practice.
 This is often a call-back to the substance of the values statement.
 Do name your solution, but don't dwell on the policy details. - 4) If necessary, show your audience that change is possible by reminding them of past positive social changes, and tell your audience what they can do to show their support for your solution.